 The NHEP Workplace Success (WPS) Program Specialist will provide job search assistance, job readiness instruction, embedded training, and basic vocational skills through group and individualized instruction using traditional and technology-based tools.
 Additionally, the Specialist will develop and coordinate Work Experience (WEP) and On-the-Job Training (OJT) opportunities for TANF public assistance recipients with area for-profit and non-profit employers consistent with the job goals in the participant’s Career Plan.
-In this dual-function capacity, the Specialist will provide coverage as appropriate for WPS Coordinators and Community Job Specialists at WPS Career Centers.
+In this multi-function capacity, the WPS Program Specialist will provide coverage as assigned for WPS Coordinators and Community Job Specialists at WPS Career Centers.

 Works under the direction of the SNHS WPS Regional Program Manager.